wichert/rest_toolkit/doc/comparison.rst

   ACLs, etc. etc.) is either undocumented, very incompletely or missing completely.

-- For completely unknown reasons cornice uses its own JSON renderer.
+- For unknown reasons cornice uses its own JSON renderer.

+- cornice has somem facilities to automatically create documentation for an API using code comments and colander schemas. rest_toolkit does not try to do that: in my experience good documentation can never be generated.
+  Writing documentation requires a different mindset and structure than writing code, and you should not try to mix the two.

 Django REST